sanandrea/License-Adder/README.md

 #License Adder
-This simple bash scripts adds a license information to all files present in a certain folder.
+This simple bash script adds a license information to all source code files present in a certain project folder.
 This is useful for old projects which do not contain a header informotion in each file.

 The script supports only adding GPL and MIT license.
 See add_license.sh at line 52 too add other types of licences.